Module 1

 Dear Ms Chen,

-I hope this email finds you well.
-I recently applied for the Senior Risk Analyst position (Ref: NVT-2026-0847) and received notification that my application was not progressed to the interview stage.
+I applied for the Senior Risk Analyst role (Ref: NVT-2026-0847) and was notified my application wasn't progressed to interview.

-I have 30 years of experience in risk management, including 8 years specifically in fintech regulatory compliance.
-I hold an MSc in Financial Risk Management from the London School of Economics and am a certified FRM holder.
+I have 30 years in risk management, 8 in fintech compliance.
+MSc in Financial Risk Management from LSE, FRM-certified.

 Thank you for your time and consideration.